 1943-S Copper Lincoln Wheat Penny

 Why It's Worth So Much: Created at the San Francisco Mint, this was a happy accident for collectors.
 In 1943, pennies were made from steel planchets coated with zinc, but some copper planchets from the year before were left behind, and the coins were struck on those.
 Some believe it was a mistake, while others think someone created the coins deliberately.
 Either way, there are only five known copper pennies from that year, making this coin the "holy grail" of pennies for collectors.

 Why It's Worth So Much: Copper was added to the penny in 1944; the alloy also incorporated recycled ammunition shells.
 About two billion one-cent coins were made that year, but, as with the 1943 Copper Lincoln Wheat Penny, the 1944 Steel Wheat Penny was created when some steel planchets were left in the machines at the US Mint.
 There are about 30 of these coins in existence today.

 What It's Worth: One Michigan collector, Michael Tremonti, found one in a roll of uncirculated pennies.
 He later sold it for $126,500.

-Why It's Worth So Much: Sometimes, the die used to stamp a coin with an image doesn't make much of an impression, so it's done a second time.
-If the dies aren't correctly aligned, images or letters appear "doubled" on the coin.
+Why It's Worth So Much: Sometimes, if the die used to stamp a coin with an image aren't correctly aligned, images or letters appear "doubled" on the coin.
 Such is the story of the 1969-S Doubled Die Penny.
 The coins - of which there are about 40 or 50 in existence - are quite valuable.

 What It's Worth: Up to $82,500